Mikhail Andreyev: Under the Soviet Union

 In 1923, Andreyev was elected as a corresponding member of the Central Bureau of Local History at the Academy of Sciences.
 He was awarded the gold medal of the Russian Geographical Society in 1928.
 During his years as a professor, Andreyev tirelessly organized various expeditions to collect and study ethnographic data and local folklore.
 His ethnographic collections were received at the Central Asian Central Museum in Tashkent, which was, for a time, headed by him, as well as other museums.

 In 1921, Andreyev was appointed a member of the Scientific Commission for the Survey of the Life of the Indigenous Population of Turkestan under the Council of People's Commissars of the Turkestan ASSR.
 He led an expedition to compile an ethnographic map of the republic.
 In the years 1921–1922, the expedition worked in Samarkand, Kattakurgan, Jizzakh and Khojand.
 In 1923, Andreyev visited the headwaters of Chirchik.
 He visited the Matcha Mountains, Karategin, Gissar and Yaghnob in 1924.
-In 1925, under his leadership, the expedition operated along the route of Tashkent, Ura-Tyube, the Zarafshan Valley, Yaghnob, Anzob Pass, Dushanbe, Karategin, Darvaz, Pamirye, Pamir, and Osh.
+In 1925, under his leadership, the expedition operated along the route of Tashkent, Ura-Tyube, the Zarafshan River valley, Yaghnob, Anzob Pass, Dushanbe, Karategin, Darvaz, Pamirye, Pamir, and Osh.
 The expedition collected rich ethnographic data.
 Andreyev was one out of a group of scientists (I. I. Zarubin, N. G. Mallitsky, L. V. Oshanin, A. A. Semenov, and others) who carried out a great deal of work to collect preparatory materials for the implementation of the national delimitation of the peoples of Central Asia in 1924.

 In 1926, Andreyev traveled to Afghanistan as a senior dragoman of the Soviet-Afghan commission of the Middle Eastern department of the USSR People's Commissariat of Internal Affairs, using his stay in the country to collect information on the language and everyday life of Tajiks in the Panjshir Valley.
 In 1927, Andreyev led an expedition to Yaghnob, and in 1929, he led one to theKhuf Valley.
 On January 31, 1929, Andreyev, per the recommendation of prominent Soviet orientalists and academicians S. F. Oldenburg, V. V. Bartold, F. I. Sherbatsky and I. Y. Krachovsky, was elected a corresponding member of the USSR Academy of Sciences Department of Humanities (in the category of Oriental Sciences (Iranian studies)).